visgl/deck.gl/docs/using-with-react.md

   the layers.

-* When the deck.gl layer list is drawn to screen, it matches the new Layer instances with the instances from the previous render call, and intelligently compares the new properties and only update WebGL state when needed (just like React does for DOM components).
+* When the deck.gl layer list is drawn to screen, it matches the new Layer instances with the instances from the previous render call, intelligently compares the new properties and only updates WebGL state when needed (just like React does for DOM components).

-* Internally, the `DeckGL` component initializes a WebGL context attached to a canvas element, sets up the animation loop and calls provided callbacks on initial load and for each rendering frames.
+* Internally, the `DeckGL` component initializes a WebGL context attached to a canvas element, sets up the animation loop and calls provided callbacks on initial load and for each rendered frame.
 The `DeckGL` component also handles events propagation across layers, and prevents unnecessary calculations using React and deck.gl lifecycle functions.

+* Picking: The info objects have a number of fields, most interesting are perhaps `layer` and `index`.
+If the data prop is an `Array`, `info.object` will contain the selected object in the array.

+* Layers can add additional fields to the picking `info` object, check the documentation of each layer.

+* Picking happens in top-to-bottom order (reverse of rendering), i.e. deck.gl traverses the layer list backwards during picking.

 ## DeckGL React Component API